General Electric (GE)

 The target is to improve the airline passenger experience as they travel through the airports and reduce their total travel time.
 This in turn will improve the airline-passenger relationship.
 It will also help reduce the congestion at the airports due to delays.
 The increased operational efficiency will allow current airport infrastructure to handle more passengers and thus help to reduce lost productivity due to increased wait times.

-GE Digital will be contributing the GE Predix® Cloud platform - already used extensively in the airline business - to to host the platform side of the testbed.
-Oracle will provide their airline, analytics and customer experience applications built on the Oracle Airline Data Model (OADM), Oracle BI and Oracle CX.
-M2Mi will provide the M2M and IoT device management, connectivity, data handling and instream analytics to connect edge devices such as RFID tags and gateways, smart baggage tags, smart luggage, airport baggage trucks, scanners and beacons to the platform applications.
-The M2M Intelligence® IoT application will run on GE Predix and the Oracle Cloud and will also provide policy management and enforcement, security and encryption using work done by M2Mi for the Department of Homeland Security, and will deliver the critical infrastructure to securely pass data and alerts to and between the GE and Oracle hosted applications.
+GE Digital has contributed the GE Predix® Cloud platform - already used extensively in the airline business - to to host the platform side of the testbed.
+Other participants will provide airline, analytics and customer experience applications.
+Another participant will provide the M2M and IoT device management, connectivity, data handling and instream analytics to connect edge devices such as RFID tags and gateways, smart baggage tags, smart luggage, airport baggage trucks, scanners and beacons to the platform applications.
+The IoT application will run on GE Predix and others and will also provide policy management and enforcement, security and encryption using work done for the Department of Homeland Security, and will deliver the critical infrastructure to securely pass data and alerts to and between the GE and other hosted applications.

-Supporting company InfoSys is project managing the testbed and providing systems integration expertise through their GE Predix and Oracle practices.
-Altoros is providing GE Predix UI and microservices development expertise and contributing work done developing RFID baggage tracking proof of concept applications on GE Predix.
+Supporting company InfoSys is project managing the testbed and providing systems integration expertise through their GE Predix and other practices.
+Another testbed participant is providing GE Predix UI and microservices development expertise and contributing work done developing RFID baggage tracking proof of concept applications on GE Predix.

 The testbed will use a range of RFID, Bluetooth, Cellular and WiFi baggage tags and baggage tracking devices.
 These will be deployed in smart tags, smart luggage, permanent and reusable bag tags, airport luggage carts and across the baggage ecosystem.
 Phase 1 of the testbed project:

 - Provides a Cloud-based ecosystem to provide connectivity to assets like bags and passenger and airport/airline equipment.